muiku/muiku.github.com/_posts/2012-01-29-hello-and-welcome.md

 If you are interested in technology in general, like messing around with things and possibly are entrepreneur, you are likely going to find interesting read here.
 I have plans to blog about all kind of research and development we are going throw.
 That is web application development (Zend Framework, Django), embedded hardware design and programming (proto boards, C/C++).
 In the next few days I am going to expose our very first product, which I think will be awesome -- cannot wait to get tell it ...

-(Of course the blog theme need to be polished too ;)
+(Of course the blog theme needs to be polished too ;)